-The SHOW DEVICE/MULTIPATH_SET device-name command lists only the multiple paths to a device.
+The SHOW DEVICE/MULTIPATH SET device-name command lists only some brief multipath information about devices that have multiple paths.

 Multipath information is displayed only on nodes that are directly connected to the multipath device.

 6.7.5.1 Displaying Paths With SHOW DEVICE/FULL